madiathomas/BulkInsert/README.md

-# Recurso.BulkInsertLibrary
+# BulkInsert
-**BulkInsertLibrary** is an open source .NET Standard library for inserting data to a SQL Server database in bulk.
+**BulkInsert** is an open source .NET Standard library for inserting data to a SQL Server database in bulk.
 Inserting data in bulk is faster that inserting one by one.
 It uses SQLBulkCopy[1] in the background.
 You can pass it a DataTable[2] or a generic List of objects.
 When you pass it a generic list of objects, a datatable is created for you.
 If you don't set DestinationTableName, it uses the name of the object on the generic List.

 This library is also downloadable as a Nuget package.